openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 **Time Differences Between OpenMPF Nodes**

-When installing the OpenMPF on multiple nodes, an NTP service should be set up on each of the systems in the cluster so that their times are synchronized.
+When installing OpenMPF on multiple nodes, an NTP service should be set up on each of the systems in the cluster so that their times are synchronized.
 Otherwise, the log viewer may behave incorrectly when it updates in real time.

 # Proxy Configuration